 Session proposals will be reviewed by IFT members for each key focus area and core science track.
-Each track review team is comprised of topical experts involving related divisions and other IFT members.
-During the submission process, you will select one track as the primary track in which the focus of your proposal most aligns with as well as a specific subtopic in that track which is most relevant to your proposed session.
+Each track review team is comprised of experts involving related divisions and other IFT members.
+During the submission process, you will select one track as the primary track in which the focus of your proposal best aligns with as well as a specific subtopic in that track which is most relevant to your proposed session.
 A second track may also be selected if the proposal relates to more than one key focus area/core science area.
-The Annual Meeting Scientific Program Advisory Panel reviews each submission to verify it has been submitted to the correct track.
-If the advisory panel feels the submission is better suited to a different track IFT will re-categorize the submission review and will notify the session organizer of the track change.
+The Annual Meeting Scientific Program Advisory Panel (AMSPAP) reviews each submission to verify it has been submitted to the correct track.
+If the advisory panel feels the submission review and will notify the session organizer of the track change.